What's the Difference?

 Memory Care

-Memory Care communities deliver 24-hour support and engagement to their residents living with Alzheimer’s disease and other forms of dementia in a safe and secure environment.
+Memory Care offers round-the-clock support and engagement for residents living with Alzheimer's disease and other forms of dementia.
+These neighborhoods prioritize safety and security, providing a secure environment.
 Many communities will also offer family support to help your family navigate this transition.
 These communities are intentionally designed to offer the calm familiarity of routine schedules and consistent staffing with engaging programs and activities.
 Not all communities or their programs are the same, so doing online research and visiting the nearby communities in person is an important step in finding the right fit for you.
 Just like no two communities are the same, no two residents are at the same place in their journey and their needs, abilities, and preferences are unique as well.
 Commonwealth Senior Living provides person-centered care to ensure each resident enjoys the most appropriate support possible.

 Skilled Nursing Facilities/Nursing Homes

 Skilled Nursing Facilities are designed for seniors who are no longer able to care for themselves independently, are not mobile without assistance, require around-the-clock clinical care and medical monitoring due to chronic or deteriorating physical and health conditions, or require extensive rehabilitation following an injury or major surgery.
-In a more clinical setting, residents receive assistance with all activities of daily living, but primarily need ongoing palliative care.
-Some recreational activities are provided, but the main focus is on skilled care, safety, and comfort.
+In this clinical setting, residents receive assistance with all activities of daily living, but primarily need ongoing palliative care.
+While some recreational activities are available, the main emphasis is on providing skilled care, ensuring safety, and promoting comfort.
 Due to the highly skilled care and physician oversight required at Skilled Nursing Facilities, this is the most expensive level of residential care available for seniors.

 55+ Communities

-55+ Communities, simply put, are planned communities designed for people 55 years or older.
-Ideally, these communities are near hospitals, restaurants, and other local attractions.
-The age requirements ensure seniors are living with their peers versus having younger families throughout the neighborhood.
+55+ Communities, simply put, are planned communities exclusively designed for people 55 years or older.
+These communities boast a prime location near hospitals, restaurants, and local attractions, ensuring convenience and accessibility for the residents.
+The age restriction also cultivates a sense of community and shared experience among peers.
 Insurance, utilities, maintenance, and amenities like exercise facilities and walking trails are included in a single fee.
 There are also different categories within 55+ communities such as buying or renting a house or apartment within the community with their prices fluctuating accordingly.
 To pay for these communities, Medicare and Medicaid are not accepted.
 Like Independent Living, Assisted Living, and Memory Care, 55+ communities are paid for with personal finances and benefits you qualify for like Veterans Aid & Attendance.

 Continuing Care Retirement Communities (CCRC)